modxcms/pThumb/README.md

 * Jpeg: ```q```

-Anything else will be ignored, but you can always switch back to phpThumb for particular images with ```&amp;useResizer``` property in your phpthumbof call.
+Anything else will be ignored, but you can always switch back to phpThumb for particular images with ```&useResizer``` property in your phpthumbof call.

 Changes from phpThumbOf 1.4.0